Landing pages are the most important part of a Google Ads campaign and it’s also the most neglected.

 It is because of this drawback that made me to pay much attention to a landing page whenever I’m creating a campaign.

-And in this article, I 'll show you how to create a landing page that'll propel Google Ads visitors to request a free quote or contact you.
+And in this article, I ‘ll show you how to create a landing page that’ll propel Google Ads visitors to become sales leads.

 What is a landing page?